Knerten0815/masters-thesis/content/methodology.typ

 In another case, the ten similar compounds from the SSM benchmark are coupled with a random query from _ms2structures_, that exhibits a similarity of less than 0.15 to all members of the group.
 The results of ths benchmark will be used to examine the behaviour on samples with high group similarity but low query similarity.

 === Analogue Search Benchmark <analogue_search_benchmark>
-The Analogue Search Benchmark evaluates how well the SQS metric correlates with established similarity measures.
+The analogue search benchmark evaluates how well the SQS metric correlates with established similarity measures.
 This benchmark uses the ChemSpaceExplorer analogue search results to assess whether SSM-derived metrics provide meaningful insights into molecular similarity relationships.
 Using a dataset of #CITE[1000 test spectra] with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for each query molecule, where $n$ varies from 2 to 30 analogues.
 For each group of analogues, SGS, MQW, SQS,  _query similarity_ and _group similarity_ is calculated like in the SSM benchmark.